Optimal Rate of Direct Estimators in Systems of Ordinary Differential Equations Linear in Functions of the Parameters: Methodological approach

 where $\parallel \cdot \parallel$ denotes the standard Euclidean norm.
 Unless an exact solution $x(t_i;\eta,\zeta)$ is at hand, it is approximated via numerical integration, and the minimization of the criterion function is carried-out by searching the parameter space for the global minimum.
 Statistical properties of this method are studied in \cite{xue2010sieve} for the situation that $\xi\in\Xi$ is known.
 However, \cite{voit2004decoupling} demonstrate that the need to repeat numerical integration multiple times might increase the computational time for numerical integration up to $95\%$ of the total computational time required for a gradient based optimization method (even in low dimensional systems).

 In order to bypass the burden of numerical integration, several {\it collocation} estimation methods were developed, such as the {\it two-step} technique (e.g., \cite{Bellman197126}, \cite{varah1982spline}) and {\it generalized profiling} (\cite{ramsay2007parameter}).
-The generalized profiling method is asymptotically efficient (\cite{qi2010asymptotic}) and can handle a variety of problems (\cite{hooker2011parameterizing}, \cite{xun2013parameter}).
+The generalized profiling method is asymptotically efficient (\cite{qi2010asymptotic}) provided the distribution of the measurement errors is known, and can handle a variety of problems (\cite{hooker2011parameterizing}, \cite{xun2013parameter}).
 On the other hand, the two-step approach, although requiring the choice of some smoothing parameter, is relatively more straightforward to apply.
 Thus, a two-step method can serve as a preliminary step in the parameter estimation task, to be followed by applying more complex methods such as generalized profiling.
-This type of estimation strategy was successfully demonstrated in \cite{vujacicetal2014ode}.
+This type of estimation strategy was successfully demonstrated in \cite{vujacicetal2014ode} for fully observed systems, and in \cite{dattner2015modelbased} for the partially observed case.

 The classical two-step approach works as follows.
 The observations are first smoothed, which results in an estimator $\hat{x}_n(\cdot)$ for the solution $x(\cdot;\theta,\xi)$ of the system, and by differentiation in the estimator $\hat{x}_n^{\prime}(\cdot)$ for $x^\prime(\cdot;\theta,\xi).$ Then the estimator for $\theta$ is the minimizer $\hat{\theta}_n$ over $\eta\in\Theta$ of the smooth criterion function